Header

 In Practice

-2. Since the early 1990s, the web and email have become useful tools for lobbying, coalition building and active use of mass media to spur social change initiatives.
-Agre provides some useful tips for organizing email and web action alerts.
-Following the guidelines provided in this article, and using the Worksheet in this learning activity, draw up an action alert plan (in point form) for a selected issue that requires public participation and support.
+3. Since the early 1990s, the web and email have become useful tools for lobbying, coalition building and active use of mass media to spur social change initiatives.
+Groundwire provides some useful tips for organizing email and web action alerts.
+Following the guidelines provided in this article, in small groups, draw up an action alert plan (in point form) for a selected issue that requires public participation and support.
 How does this sort of alert differ from planning another form of media campaign such as a television or newspaper presentation?

-4. The Social Change Media reading also offers more general rules of thumb for planning a media campaign for change, with a focus on print and “news” stories.
-They offer the following summary of the steps to use to attain media coverage:
+5. The Communication for Social Change PowerPoint and the Media resource sites also offer more general rules of thumb for planning a media campaign for change, with a focus on print and “news” stories.
+This can be summarized as:

 In a nutshell, what you want to achieve by getting your message up in the media is to: